Meizu: Flyme

 Flyme is a stock and aftermarket firmware developed by Meizu for smartphones based on the Android operating system.
 Some of its key features are completely redesigned apps, one-handed usability and performance optimizations.
 The current version of Flyme features distinguished flat design, various optimizations for performance.
 Flyme also has a feature called mBack, which is specific for Meizu smartphones.
 It allows easier navigation using only one physical button without on-screen navigation buttons.
 The back button function is implemented by tapping the physical button, while the home button function is used by pressing the physical button.
 The overview of recent application, which is on regular Android devices usually triggered by touching or tapping a dedicated button, can be viewed by swiping upwards from beneath the display.

-The initial version, Flyme 1.0 based on Android 4.0.3 "Ice Cream Sandwich" was released for the Meizu MX on June 12, 2012, and later for the Meizu M9.
+The initial version, Flyme 1.0 based on Android 4.0.3 "Ice Cream Sandwich" was released for the Meizu MX on 12 June 2012, and later for the Meizu M9.
 It was praised by critics for its simple yet beautiful interface design.

 Flyme 2.0 was released later in 2012 together with the Meizu MX2.
 It brought improved cloud services and built-in root support, among other improvements.

 Flyme 3.0 was released together with the Meizu MX3 and later for the Meizu MX2.
 It was one of the first Android firmware releases to integrate a flat UI.
 Since Flyme 3.0, Dirac HD Sound is integrated, bringing an improved audio experience through a certain number of ear and headphones.

 The successor of Flyme 3.0, Flyme 4.0 was released in 2014, initially for the Meizu MX4.
 It was the first Flyme firmware to be made available on non-Meizu devices.
 Eventually, it was officially released for devices from Samsung, Sony, LG and HTC.
-Fans also ported it to other devices, including Zte, Huawei and the OnePlus One.
-The Flyme 4.5 is based on Android Lollipop and comes standard with the Meizu m2, Meizu m2 note and Meizu MX5.
-It was also made available for the Meizu MX4, Meizu MX4 Pro and Meizu m1 note.
+Fans also ported it to other devices, including ZTE, Huawei and the OnePlus One.
+Flyme 4.5 is based on Android Lollipop and comes standard with the Meizu M2, Meizu M2 Note and Meizu MX5.
+It was also made available for the Meizu MX4, Meizu MX4 Pro and Meizu M1 Note.

 Flyme 5 is based on either Android Lollipop or Android Marshmallow depending on the device.
 For Meizu devices, Flyme uses different editions for international devices ("G" release) and mainland Chinese devices ("A" release).

 Flyme 6.1.3 based on Android Nougat, which is now available only for Meizu Pro 7.
 Flyme 6.1.0 is the most popular Flyme 6 version available for Meizu Pro 6 Plus, M3 Max, MX6 and other devices.

 Flyme 7, based on Android Nougat and later, launched alongside the Meizu 15 series.

-The latest version of Flyme is Flyme 8, launched alongside the Meizu 16s Pro on 28 August 2019, based on Android Pie.
+Flyme 8, based on Android Pie, launched alongside the Meizu 16s Pro on 28 August 2019.

+Flyme 10.5, based on Android 13, launched alongside the Meizu 21 on 30 November 2023.

-Flyme has also been ported by the community to other devices as well: Zte, Huawei, OnePlus 2, OnePlus 3, HTC One M9, HTC One M8, HTC M7 and other devices.
+Flyme has also been ported by the community to other devices as well: ZTE, Huawei, OnePlus 2, OnePlus 3, HTC One M9, HTC One (M8), HTC One (M7) and other devices.